New York homeowners insurance

 Whether you own a brownstone in Brooklyn or a walk-up on the Upper East Side when it comes to your homeowners insurance, empathy, speed, and trust matter.

 Homeowners insurance financially buffers you, your family, and your stuff against bad things that could do some serious damage to your bank account.
-If a thief breaks into your home while you’re in the Carribean or your grandma slips on your icy driveway, homeowners insurance has you covered.
+If a thief breaks into your home while you’re in the Caribbean or your grandma slips on your icy driveway, homeowners insurance has you covered.

 What does New York homeowners insurance cover?